Click on the image BELOW to hear my WHYY interview about teaching GOING OVER in the schools.

 I was a child writer-dreamer who never strayed far from that path.
-Today I’m the award-winning author of fourteen books—dreaming my way toward more by night, while running a boutique marketing communications firm by day.
-I'm privileged to teach creative nonfiction at the University of Pennsylvania on chosen semesters.
+Today I’m the award-winning author of nineteen books—dreaming my way toward more by night, while running a boutique marketing communications firm by day.
+I'm privileged to teach creative nonfiction at the University of Pennsylvania, where I received the 2015 Beltran Family Award for Innovative Teaching & Mentoring.
+I love writing about the intersection of place and memory for the PHILADELPHIA INQUIRER.
+I am honored to review literature for the CHICAGO TRIBUNE.
 Always and most importantly, I am privileged to be a mom.
-SMALL DAMAGES, a southern Spain infused novel, was recently released from Philomel and has received three starred reviews.
-HANDLING THE TRUTH, a book about the making of memoir, will be published by Gotham in August.
-DR. RADWAY'S SARSAPARILLA RESOLVENT, an illustrated prequel to DANGEROUS NEIGHBORS featuring 1871 Philadelphia, will be released in April from NCCP/Temple.
-Two new YA novels are under way for Chronicle Books.
 My work has been or is being translated into sixteen languages.
-All content Copyright 2007-2013 Beth Kephart Books.
+All content Copyright 2007-2014 Beth Kephart Books.

 Dr. Radway's Sarsaparilla Resolvent

 Named a Kirkus 2013 Best Middle Grade Book of the Year.
 Winner of the Parrott Library Honor Award.
 STARRED Kirkus: "An outstanding and ultimately life-affirming tale."
 For more, tap the image..